Skip to main content

 3. You can later pull reports and insights on this segment's behavior to determine the success of your opt-in form.

-4. This is how you keep your subscribers organized—we strongly recommend one segment per form you create.
+4. This is how you keep your subscribers organized—we strongly recommend one main segment per form you create.

 Step 6.
 Click anywhere on your form to start editing.